USDA-REE-ARS/TickBioassayProbit-web-api/README.md

 3. Through Area Office

 The community is explicitly encouraged to engage in the responsible disclosure of vulnerabilities to promote collaboration and improve code security.
+If vulnerabilities are identified, they will be remedied within 10 days and/or taken down and/or a notification placed on the code warning potential users.
 ---

 ## COMPLIANCE & APPROVALS